All Episodes

 Leadership, yeah.

-So the Saudis don't have any right, they don't they don't need to take control of their own little neck of the woods.
+They don't need to take control of their own little neck of the woods.

-Uh we got to do it for them.
+We got to do it for them.

-We got a police of their world.
+We got to police their world.

-Did you did you did you just you were on hold.
+Did you just, you were on hold.

-Did you hear what I just had to say about the importance and relevance of oil to this.
+Did you hear what I just had to say about the importance and relevance of oil to this?

 No, I didn't.